keithh9704/SEP10-CYOA-Stuck-in-a-video-game/school/new-family.md

 # You found a new family yay!

-You find a new mom and dad that is willing to accept you in the family but they are really poor, they can't afford education for you and they are really mean to you.
+You find a new mom and dad who is willing to accept you in the family, but they are really poor, they can't afford education for you, and they are mean to you.

 [Rest of your life](../life-from-both-options/sad-life.md)